jboss-developer/jboss-eap-quickstarts/messaging-clustering-singleton/README.md

 Before you begin, back up your server configuration file.

-1. If it is running, stop the ${product.name} server.
+1. If it is running, stop the JBoss EAP server.

 2. Back up the following file:

-        ${jboss.home.name}/standalone/configuration/standalone-full-ha.xml
+        EAP7_HOME/standalone/configuration/standalone-full-ha.xml

 After you have completed testing this quickstart, you can replace this file to restore the server to its original configuration.

 #### Start the Standalone Server Using the Full HA Profile.

-1. Open a command prompt and navigate to the root of the ${product.name} directory.
+1. Open a command prompt and navigate to the root of the JBoss EAP directory.
 2. The following shows the command line to start the server with the `full-ha` profile.
 This profile supports HA clustering.

-        For Linux:   ${jboss.home.name}_1/bin/standalone.sh -c standalone-full-ha.xml
+        For Linux:   EAP7_HOME_1/bin/standalone.sh -c standalone-full-ha.xml
-        For Windows: ${jboss.home.name}_1\bin\standalone.bat -c standalone-full-ha.xml
+        For Windows: EAP7_HOME_1\bin\standalone.bat -c standalone-full-ha.xml

 #### Configure the Standalone Server and Deploy the Quickstart Using the JBoss CLI